tobyweston/blog/source/_posts/2010-04-25-wrapping-exceptions-is-dull.markdown

-If I didn't delegate like this, every service call would have to wrap and handle the google exceptions.
+If I didn't delegate like this, every internal call would have to wrap and handle the google exceptions rather than my application specific one.
+There's no class hierarchy in Google's API here.

 As I've done this a few times, I decided to add it to [tempus-fugit](http://tempusfugitlibrary.org/) as a `ExceptionWrapper` class.
 Using this class, you can wrap a `Callable` to rethrow any caught exception as some other (including the underlying exception as the `cause`).

 So, in a similar way to the above, the client can ignore any declared